rodit/rbot-scripts/docs/5 Skills.md

 `LoadSkills(string xml)` - Loads a skill definition XML file which was created by the UI. `xml` is the path to the definition file which can be absolute or relative to the running directory of the bot.

+`StartSkills(string xml)` - Loads a skill definition XML file and then restarts the skill timer.

 #### Properties
 The following properties can be modified to change the behaviour of the skill timer thread: